codebtech/wp-feature-flags/README.md

 The E2E tests depends on `wp-env` setup.
 Ensure you run `wp-env start` before running the tests.

 -   Run `yarn test:e2e` to run all Playwright e2e tests.

+## Contributing

+Code contributions, feedback, issue reporting and feature suggestions are welcome.
+See CONTRIBUTING.md for more details.